The reaction to mentioning DSDM® to people I meet in the industry tends to take two forms:

 - Team Leader – Usually takes one of the other roles but ensures the team is working well and co-ordinates (not manages) team activity.

 - Business Ambassador – Works with the BA and team to decompose features into stories, provides answers to question and crucially is empowered to accept stories as Done once completed.
 The Ambassador is a business expert seconded to the team; the person may change from increment to increment depending on what is being built.

 - Solution Developers – Builds the features and runs the associated unit tests.

 - Solution Tester – Not the only person testing.
 The Ambassador, Advisors and possibly the Analyst will also be testing; the Tester could be acting as a consultant to support the business roles and/or providing automation expertise.

-- Business Advisor – There will normally be several people taking this role on a part time basis.
-They provides specialist business knowledge so could be engaged for specific timeboxes or over the whole life cycle.
+- Business Advisor – There will normally be several people taking this role on a part-time basis.
+They provide specialist business knowledge, so could be engaged for specific timeboxes or over the whole life cycle.

 It’s possible to combine the roles so that one person performs several functions.
 For example, in a smaller organisation the responsibilities of the Visionary and the Sponsor could be combined.

 The Project Manager role has disappeared in many agile methods, and perhaps with good reason.
 An Agile PM is different to the traditional Project Manager.
 In most organisations, no matter how lean, an element of administration, liaison, overall planning and general reporting is necessary.
-A project manager ought to be doing this in collaboration with and support of the team.
+A project manager ought to be doing this collaboratively in support of the team.

-There are many good reasons to look at DSDM®, do get in touch if you want to know more about this proven Agile method, or take a look at the Agile Business Consortium site (https://www.agilebusiness.org/).
+There are many good reasons to look at DSDM®, do get in touch with us if you want to know more about this proven Agile method, or take a look at the Agile Business Consortium site.